Gu-X/Hierarchical-Prototype-Based-Classifier/README.txt

 # Hierarchical-Prototype-Based-Classifier
-The source code for the research paper titled "A Hierarchical Prototype-Based Approach for Classification".
+The MATLAB pcode for the research paper titled "A Hierarchical Prototype-Based Approach for Classification".
 This work is described in:
 ===============================================================================================================================
 Gu, X. and Ding, W.(2019).
 A hierarchical prototype-based approach for classification.
 Information Sciences, vol.505, 325-351.